-Figure 13 (Solgaard et al., 2020) (a) Ice velocity time series.
+Figure 17 (Solgaard et al., 2020) (a) Ice velocity time series.
 The average velocity of the two flow line segments for each velocity map (for location see Figure 1a).
 The width of each bar shows the time span between the acquisitions. (b) Map plan view of the ice flow averaged over winter for three winters. (c) Zoom in on the shaded area in (a).

-Other studies that have used CCI IV ECVs have focused on using ice sheet models to simulate specific outlets.
-For example.
-Haubner et al., 2018 used IV data to assess output from the ISSM ice sheet model for the Upernavik Isstrøm region of NW Greenland.
+At a different glacier, Haubner et al., 2018 used IV data to assess output from the ISSM ice sheet model for the Upernavik Isstrøm region of NW Greenland.
 The frontal position of the model was constrained using observational data and this allowed an inversion technique to be applied to the model.
-Assessing the outcome of these simulations showed that in order to explain the observed velocities at tis outlet glacier, the frontal position and the SMB forcing have to be well constrained, implying the importance of ice ocean and ice-bed interactions.
-These kind of insights are only gained when page 22/37
+Assessing the outcome of these simulations showed that in order to explain the observed velocities at this outlet glacier, the frontal position and the SMB forcing have to be well constrained, implying the importance of ice ocean and ice-bed interactions.
+These kind of insights are only gained when multiple data sets and models are combined to understand local conditions.